magnars/fold-this.el/README.md

 You can fold all instances of the text in the region with `fold-this-all`.

+## Installation

+It is available on [marmalade](http://marmalade-repo.org/):

+    M-x package-install fold-this

+Or just dump it in your load path somewhere and `(require 'fold-this)`

 ## Setup

 I won't presume to know which keys you want these functions bound to,